misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ```

 > In this example, imagine we have an ASG already configured with `MinCapacity=1`, `MaxCapacity=2` and `DesiredCapacity=1`.
 An army of `1`!
+You should adjust these values depending on the size of your auto-scaling group.

 If you look closely, you'll see that our code sets the ASG `DesiredCapacity=2` then sets it back to `1` after 15 minutes.
 This is enough time for the new instances to spin up, applications to reach a healthy state and the load balancer to start sending traffic to them.
-You may have to play with this window to ensure zero downtime.
+Depending on your applications, you may need to play with this window to ensure zero downtime.

+The trickiest bit of the code was getting the current launch template AMI out of the SNS message.
+Fortunately, it was just a matter of loading the JSON data and hunting down the key/value.

 ![ASG scheduled actions](../images/asg-scheduled-actions.png)